ehneilsen/rtn-012/index.rst

 It is impractical to use the skycalc_ software to calculate these values on demand.
 Instead, the scheduling team pre-calculates the sky brightness at these sample points at a set of sample times (every 5 to 15 minutes for each night between 2022-09-01 and 2037-09-04, covering the full date range of LSST).
-These data are saved in a set of files totalling 144 GiB.
+These data are saved in a set of files totaling 144 GiB.
 When evaluating the reward function, the scheduler looks up the pre-computed sky brightness values near the desired times, and interpolates for the desired time.

 .. _Healpix: https://healpix.jpl.nasa.gov/

-The Rubin Observatory scheduler calls its sky brightness estimator by passing a time (as a floating point MJD) and set of healpix coordinates, which returns a dictionary of ``numpy`` arrays of sky brightnes values.
+The Rubin Observatory scheduler calls its sky brightness estimator by passing a time (as a floating point MJD) and set of healpix coordinates, which returns a dictionary of ``numpy`` arrays of sky brightness values.
-The keys of this dictionary are the filters, and the values are arrays that hold the sky brightnes values (corresponding to the array of indices provided).
+The keys of this dictionary are the filters, and the values are arrays that hold the sky brightness values (corresponding to the array of indices provided).

 >>> import numpy as np
 >>> import healpy